r-spatial/mapview/README.md

 # mapview
-GIS-like viewing of spatial objects in R
+Interactive viewing of spatial objects in R

 See